quanzab/marinasuite/src/BLUEPRINT.md

 -   **AI Shanty Generator**: A creative AI tool to generate sea shanties about vessels, complete with Text-to-Speech audio output.
 -   **AI Image/Video Generator**: AI tools to generate images and videos of vessels.
 -   **Offline Data Caching**: Offline data access and synchronization.
+-   **Advanced Scheduling**: Drag-and-drop and direct assignment of crew to vessels.
+-   **Reporting**: Generation and printing of key operational reports.

 ## 3. Tech Stack